soumendrak/hashnode/clfw2jbfz0568jtnvghl9gqbe.md

         * threshold1: Controls how often generation 0 should be examined before examining generation 1.
 If generation 0 has been examined more times than threshold1 since the last time generation 1 was examined, then generation 1 will also be examined.

         * threshold2: Controls how often generation 1 should be examined before examining generation 2.
-If generation 1 has been examined more times than threshold2 since the last time generation 2 was examined, then generation 2 will also be examined.
+If generation 1 has been examined more times than threshold 2 since the last time generation 2 was examined, then generation 2 will also be examined.

     * By adjusting these thresholds, you can control the frequency of garbage collection in your Python application, which can help optimize memory management and improve performance.